• Short references within the text are given wholly or partly in parentheses (brackets) .

 Lawson and Green were unable ...
 (34-35).

-• If a work has more than three authors, give the first author's surname followed by et al.:
+• If a work has three or more authors, give the first author's surname followed by et al.:

 Littlewood et al. have found ...
 (97).